dms-r/dms-r.github.io/src/content/posts/introduction-c.md

 ---
-title: Introduction C
+title: Chapter 1 - Learn C
 published: 2025-05-29
-description: 'A introduction to learn about c'
+description: 'A tutorial introduction c'
 image: ''
-tags: [Embedded, Syntax]
+tags: [Syntax, Embedded]
 category: 'Clang'
 draft: false
 lang: 'en'
 ---

-# Chapter 1 - A Tutorial Introduction
+## Introduction C

 Welcome to the exciting world of C programming!
 This tutorial is designed specifically for high school students who want to learn one of the most fundamental and powerful programming languages ever created.